rishabjain712/ExchangeBots/README.md

 <li><a href="https://play.google.com/store/apps/details?id=co.bandicoot.ztrader&hl=en">zTrader Altcoin/Bitcoin trader - Android</a></li>
 </ul>

-Note - The order of the bots is not according to their rating.
+<h3>Note - The order of the bots is not according to their rating.<h3>